huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 One will notice how we have to check the rank to know what prompt to send, which can be a bit tedious.

 A user might then also think that with 🤗 Accelerate, using the `Accelerator` to prepare a dataloader for such a task might also be a simple way to manage this.
-(To learn more, check out the relvent section in the [Quick Tour](../quicktour#distributed-evaluation))
+(To learn more, check out the relevant section in the [Quick Tour](../quicktour#distributed-evaluation))

 Can it manage it?
 Yes.
 Does it add unneeded extra code however: also yes.